Learning Mutually Informed Representations for Characters and Subwords: Model Extensions

 \section{Model Extensions}

-The effectiveness of the entanglement model is rooted in its simplicity.
-By co-attending between a subword model and a character model in parallel, we achieve good performance.
-In this section, we explore two natural extensions that demonstrate how this simple approach eliminates the need for additional complexity.
+In this section, we explore two natural extensions that demonstrate how the simplicity of our model eliminates the need for additional complexity.

-Firstly, we discover that the entanglement model autonomously learns the translation between subword positional embeddings and character positional embeddings.
-Adding explicitly aligned positional embeddings to the co-attention modules does not yield any improvement (\S \ref{sec:positional-embeddings}).

-Secondly, we observe that the model effectively utilizes the pretraining of its backbone models with minimal fine-tuning of the untrained co-attention modules.
-Performing masked language model (MLM) pretraining for the entire entanglement model appears unnecessary and might even complicate the fine-tuning process (\S \ref{sec:pretraining}).

-\subsection{Positional Embeddings}
+\paragraph{Positional Embeddings}

-Since we are co-attending subword and character embeddings, it appears beneficial to re-introduce positional information in the co-attention modules.
-We do this by adding positional embeddings (PEs) to the character and subword embeddings output by the backbone encoder before they are passed to the co-attention modules.
-Since the character and subword sequence typically have different lengths, it is necessary to have strategies for translating between the character-level and subword-level PEs.
-We consider three potential strategies: Using strategy A, each character inherits the PE of the subword it belongs to.
-Using strategy B, each subword inherits the PE of its first character.
-Using strategy C, the PE of each subword is the average of its character's PEs.
-Table \ref{tab:pos_embed_map} in appendix \ref{app:positional-embeddings} demonstrates the three strategies on a small example.

-We experiment with an entanglement model with 1 co-attention module and sinusoidal absolute PEs used by the original transformer \cite{vaswani2017attention}.
-From table \ref{tab:pos_embed_result}, we see that for WNUT-17, adding PEs seems to hurt the model's performance.
-In CONLL-03, strategy C seems to have an improvement in the model's performance, though such improvement appears very marginal.
+We experimented with several ways to add positional embeddings (PE) in the co-attention module.
+Details on PE training are in appendix \ref{app:positional-embeddings}.
+From table \ref{tab:pos_embed_result}, we see that for WNUT-17, adding PEs hurts the model's performance.
+In CONLL-03, strategy C has a slight improvement in the model's performance, though it appears very marginal.
+This suggests that the entanglement model autonomously learns the translation between subword PEs and character PEs.

-\subsection{MLM Pretraining}

-Since the co-attention modules are essentially transformer blocks, our model could be pretrained.
-To investigate the effect of pretraining on our model, we pretrain the model on a subset of the combined corpus of WikiText-103 \cite{merity2016pointer} and Bookcorpus \cite{zhu2015aligning}.
-The model is trained on three types of objectives: subword-level masked language modeling (MLM) loss, character-level MLM loss, and a novel character-word matching loss that aims to align the representation space of the output character and subword embeddings.
-Appendix \ref{app:pretraining} provides more details on our formulation of pretraining.
+\paragraph{MLM pretraining}